 Please refer to Dr. McDougall’s Color Picture Book for an easy visual explanation of the McDougall Program:

 The McDougall Program is now also virtual.
 For more help, please consider joining us for our new 12-day, in-depth, interactive course on the life saving knowledge of the McDougall Program.
-Click here to learn more about 12-Days to Dynamic Health and use your coupon code: STARCH at check-out for $250 USD off.
+Click here to learn more about our 12-Day McDougall Program.

 If you have any questions or would like help reserving your seat, please contact Carol at firstname.lastname@example.org or 800-941-7111.